hms-dbmi-cellenics/iac/migrations/sql-migrations/README.md

  --sourceProfile prod1
 ```

-To migrate all experiments for specified users from production 1 --> production 2:
+To migrate all experiments for specified users from production 1 --> production 2 and persist logs:

 ```bash
 npm run migrateUsersToAccount -- \